gkalnins/CTF-Writeups/CyberStart/README.md

 As such, the writeups contained in this folder are very... *lackluster,* and some may even be incomplete.<br />

+Originally, these were created in a private notion page, and have all been converted over to this repo, with "Writeup begins here:" after each challenge's prompt.

-I thought that I should include these somewhere, as it serves as a reminder of where I started, and shows me just how much I've learned since!
+I thought that it was important to include these somewhere, as it serves as a reminder of where I started, and shows me just how much I've learned since!